Karsten Heeger

-Karsten M. Heeger is a German–American physicist and Eugene Higgins Professor of Physics at Yale University, where he also serves as both chair of the Yale Department of Physics and director of Wright Laboratory.
+Karsten M. Heeger is a German–American physicist and Eugene Higgins Professor of Physics at Yale University, where he serves as director of Wright Laboratory and co-director of the Yale Center for the Invisible Universe.
 His work is primarily in the area of neutrino physics, focusing on the study of neutrino oscillations, neutrino mass, and dark matter.

 Education and career

 Prof. Heeger received his undergraduate degree in physics from Oxford University and his Ph.D. from the University of Washington in Seattle, where he worked on a model-independent measurement of the solar ^{8}B neutrino flux in the Sudbury Neutrino Observatory (SNO).
 Before joining the faculty at Yale University, he was on the faculty at the University of Wisconsin and a Chamberlain Fellow at Lawrence Berkeley National Laboratory.

 Heeger has served on national and international committees including the High Energy Physics Advisory Panel (HEPAP), the Nuclear Science Advisory Committee (NSAC), the Division of Particles and Fields (DPF) Executive Committee, and the American Physical Society (APS) Committee on International Scientific Affairs.
-He served as the Deputy Chair of the Particle Physics Project Prioritization Panel (P5) from 2022 to 2023.
+He served as the Deputy Chair of the Particle Physics Project Prioritization Panel (P5) from 2022 to 2023 and was co-chair of the APS DPF Coordinating Panel of Advanced Detectors (CPAD) from 2020 to 2022.
 Heeger was a member of the 2015 Nuclear Physics Long Range Planning Group and the US ATLAS Project Advisory Group, and has served on review committees for the United States Department of Energy, the National Science Foundation, and the Natural Sciences and Engineering Council of Canada (NSERC).
-He is co-chair of the APS DPF Coordinating Panel of Advanced Detectors (CPAD).
+In 2025, he was elected to the Executive Committee of the APS Division of Nuclear Physics (DNP).

-Prof. Heeger has been the director of the Yale Wright Laboratory since 2013 and was named chair of the Department of Physics at Yale University in 2019.
+Prof. Heeger has been the director of the Yale Wright Laboratory since 2013 and served as chair of the Department of Physics at Yale University from 2019 to 2025, when he was succeeded by Sarah Demers.
+Since 2024, he has served as co-director of the Yale Center for the Invisible Universe.